2025–26 UEFA Champions League league phase

-The 2025–26 UEFA Champions League league phase began on 16 September 2025 and will end on 28 January 2026.
-A total of 36 teams are competing in the league phase to decide the 24 places in the knockout phase of the 2025–26 UEFA Champions League.
+The 2025–26 UEFA Champions League league phase began on 16 September 2025 and ended on 28 January 2026.
+A total of 36 teams competed in the league phase to decide the 24 places in the knockout phase of the 2025–26 UEFA Champions League.

 Bodø/Glimt, Kairat, Pafos and Union Saint-Gilloise made their debut appearances in the league phase/group stage, with Kairat, based in Almaty, becoming the easternmost team to ever qualify for the Champions League since the introduction of the group stage.
 In addition, Bodø/Glimt, based in Bodø within the Arctic Circle, became the northernmost European team to ever compete in the Champions League.
-This marks the first time a Norwegian team has participated in the competition proper since the 2007–08 season.
-This is also the first season since 2005–06 in which no Ukrainian sides qualified for the group stage/league phase.
+This marked the first time a Norwegian team participated in the competition proper since the 2007–08 season.
+This was also the first season since 2005–06 in which no Ukrainian sides qualified for the group stage/league phase.
+After being drawn to play away against Sporting CP, Kairat broke the record for the longest trip in UEFA competitions, travelling 6,911 km from Almaty to Lisbon.

-A total of 16 national associations are represented in the league phase.
+A total of 16 national associations were represented in the league phase.

 Format

-Each team will play eight matches, four at home and four away, against eight different opponents, with all 36 teams ranked in a single league table (known as the Swiss system).
-Teams were separated into four pots based on their 2025 UEFA club coefficients, and each team will play two teams from each of the four pots – one at home and one away.
-The top eight teams in the standings will receive a bye to the round of 16.
-The teams ranked from 9th to 24th will contest the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
-Teams ranked from 25th to 36th are eliminated from European competition.
+Each team played eight matches, four at home and four away, against eight different opponents, with all 36 teams ranked in a single league table.
+Teams were separated into four pots based on their 2025 UEFA club coefficients, and each team played two teams from each of the four pots – one at home and one away.
+The top eight teams in the standings received a bye to the round of 16.
+The teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
+Teams ranked from 25th to 36th were eliminated from European competition.

 Tiebreakers

-Teams will be ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If two or more teams are equal on points upon completion of the league phase, the following tiebreaking criteria are applied, in the order given, to determine their rankings:
+Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If two or more teams were equal on points upon completion of the league phase, the following tiebreaking criteria were applied, in the order given, to determine their rankings:

-While the league phase is in progress, teams are ranked according to criteria 1–5 only, and if still tied, are given equal ranking and sorted alphabetically.
-Criteria 6–10 are only used after the final matches have taken place.
+While the league phase was in progress, teams were ranked according to criteria 1–5 only, and if still tied, were given equal ranking and sorted alphabetically.
+Criteria 6–10 were only used after the final matches took place.